Pyrolysis-GC-MS analysis

 Microplastics with py-GC/MS in sediment, soil, or sludge

-Analysis of ten common plastic types (PE, PP, PS, ABS, PVC, PET, PC, PMMA, PA6, PA66) with pyrolysis-GC/MS. Microplastics are separated from the sample and reported in µg/l of individual polymer types and as a sum of all particles.
+Analysis of ten common plastic types (PE, PP, PS, ABS, PVC, PET, PC, PMMA, PA6, PA66) with pyrolysis-GC/MS. Microplastics are separated from the sample and reported in µg/l of individual polymer types and as a sum of all particles (see example report).
 Also, an analysis of rubber particles (BR, NR, SBR) can be performed for an extra fee.
 This measurement is suitable for typical sediment, soil, and sludge samples only.
 We also offer the following analyses for other sample types: Microplastics in clean water by py-GC/MS, Microplastics in wastewater by py-GC/MS.

 918–1,078 €